Skip to main content

 A system installed in Tullaghan today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Tullaghan
+Solar grants available in Tullaghan

 Solar Installers in Leitrim